AquiGorka/jsday-madrid-2017-notes/presentation.md

 - IoT
 - VR
 - Forensics (debugging)
-- Kubernetes
+- Containers and how to manage a lot of them
-- Visible or Invisible
+- + IoT
 - Front End Security
 - ESN
-- Javascript engines
+- JavaScript engines
 - substack

 ---